VedantChoudhari/air-quality-monitoring-system/README.md

 ## Description
 &nbsp; &nbsp; &nbsp;
-This was created for the project under the course `(BCSE313L) Fog and Edge Computing` at VIT-Chennai.
+This project was developed as part of the `(BCSE313L) Fog and Edge Computing` course at VIT-Chennai.
 &nbsp; &nbsp; &nbsp;
-Website provides a responsive dashboard for visual representation of the previously-recorded and real-time data collected using the sensors and other hardware components.
+The website serves as a responsive dashboard, offering visual representations of both historical and real-time data collected from various sensors and hardware components.
 &nbsp; &nbsp; &nbsp;
-As a pre-requisite for the project under subject, ths project follows C2F2T and its reverse model as explained in subsequent section.
+As a pre-requisite for the project in the subject, this project adheres to the C2F2T (Cloud-to-Fog-to-Things and its reverse) model, as explained in the subsequent section.

 ## Table of Contents